 Tip: You can also place an extra strip of toilet paper over the first one.
 This should additionally fix the seeds in place.
 Moist water alone should also keep the seeds in place.

 A seed tape is particularly suitable for fine carrot seeds.
 This saves you the hassle of separating them later, as well as extra seeds.
 Your carrots will have enough space and won't get in each other's way.
 The distance between carrot varieties is usually between 5 - 8 cm.
 It is best to follow the instructions on your seed packet.
 You can also sow radishes between your carrot seeds as marker seeds and combine both vegetables directly in a seed band.
-This way, you can make the most of your space in the bed with a well-planned crop rotation.
+This way, you can make the most of your space in the bed with a well-planned Crop Rotation.

 Flowers and herbs are also often sown using seed tapes.
 However, as herbs are often grown in pots, it is better to use seed discs.
 In the next section, you will learn how to make your own seed discs.

 Flower mixtures for insects and beneficial insects are very suitable for seed strips.
-Flower strips with flowers that gradually start to bloom throughout the season are easy to grow in the garden.
+Flower Strips with flowers that gradually start to bloom throughout the season are easy to grow in the garden.

 Seed discs are more suitable for sowing in pots than seed tapes, as they are ideal for a round pot.
 To do this, cut a circle out of some kitchen roll or toilet paper that is slightly smaller than the diameter of the pot.
 Then place your seeds on the paper using flour paste.
 This works in the same way as with seed tape.
 When sowing with a seed disk in pots, your seeds will not be washed away by watering and will stay in place.

 Once you have made your seed tapes and the temperatures are a little warmer, it's time to lay out and plant your seed tapes.
-(You can find out when you can start which vegetable plants and sow them outdoors in our Vegetable planting calendar article).
+(You can find out when you can start which vegetable plants and sow them outdoors in our Vegetable Planting Calendar article).
 To do this, you should prepare a smooth, evenly deep seed channel in which you can place your seed tapes.
 You should therefore prepare your bed approx. 1 - 2 weeks in advance so that sowing is successful.
 Once the seed tape is in its groove, you should press it down a little, water it well and then cover it with a little soil - depending on whether your seeds are light germinators or dark germinators.
 Then press down lightly again and water gently so that the soil is not washed away.
 If you add a very thin layer (max.
-0.5 cm) of compost to the soil, your seeds will be able to grow well after germination.
+0.5 cm/0.2 in) of compost to the soil, your seeds will be able to grow well after germination.
 It is best to water the soil every day for the first 14 days after sowing.
 Your seeds will then germinate more reliably and there will be fewer gaps in the bed.

 If you have any questions or comments, please write to us at [email protected].
 Would you like to receive helpful gardening tips all year round and plan your own beds optimally?
 Then register here or download the Fryd app for Android or iOS.